Submitting to Paper Brigade

 Simultaneous submissions are acceptable as long as you immediately notify us if your piece has been accepted elsewhere.

-If your piece is published in Paper Brigade, Jewish Book Council retains the exclusive rights to it; you may not publish it elsewhere without our permission.
+If your piece is published in Paper Brigade, you may not publish it elsewhere without our permission and an approved credit line.